msqd/harp/docs/changelogs/unreleased.rst

 - All CI/CD job names now use human-readable format for better visibility
 - Python package build now runs in parallel with tests for faster builds
 - CI/CD tests now run directly in GitHub Actions runners instead of Docker containers for faster execution
-- Backend tests now run against Python 3.13, 3.14, and 3.14t (free-threaded) using matrix strategy
+- Backend tests now run against Python 3.13 and 3.14 using matrix strategy
 - Removed initial Docker image builds from CI/CD workflow (build-runtime-image, build-development-image)
 - Updated CI/CD to use Node.js 24 and pnpm 10 for consistent environment between local and CI